nipun3011/LittleCitizens/README.md

 The platform offers a clear learning path, guiding children from foundational concepts to advanced topics.
 ### Data privacy and security:
-'Little Citizens' prioritizes data privacy and security to protect user information.
+'Mini Juris' prioritizes data privacy and security to protect user information.
 ### Legal ethics and values:
 Beyond legal knowledge, the platform emphasizes legal ethics and